brownag/geodensity/README.md

 To demonstrate geodesic correctness with spatially structured data, consider AIS (ship position) data from a vessel crossing the Pacific Ocean.
-Dense point clusters occur where the ship slowed for refueling or anchoring, while sparse points mark fast transit segments.
-This real-world example crosses the international dateline seamlessly.
+Dense point clusters occur where the ship moved slowly or was stationary, while sparse points mark fast transit segments.
+This example crosses the international dateline seamlessly.

 ``` r
 library(geodensity)